University of Liverpool Mathematics School: History

 In July 2018 the Department for Education, with Lord Agnew and Liz Truss, announced plans to establish the University of Liverpool Mathematics College.
-It would be a maths school offering the subjects of A-Level mathematics, further mathematics, and physics, and would enrol 80 students per year.
-An offer of computer science and music were also considered.
+It would be a maths school offering the subjects of A-Level mathematics, further mathematics, physics, and computer science, and would enrol 80 students per year.
+An offer of music was also considered.
 The New Schools Network, made to support free schools (including maths schools), welcomed the announcement.
 The University of Liverpool promoted this college to Year Eleven pupils in multiple schools throughout April 2019.

 By June 2020 the college's name had been changed to University of Liverpool Mathematics School.
 A headteacher, Damian Haigh, was appointed.
 The first teaching staff were recruited through video call as a result of the COVID-19 pandemic.
 The Department for Education reached a funding agreement with the University of Liverpool Mathematics School Trust to enable it to open the school in September 2020.
 The college opened on 1 September 2020 but the official opening ceremony did not take place until 30 September 2021.
 Doctor Steve Garnett was the guest of honour at the official opening ceremony, a business magnate who previously spoke at the college.

 Between January 2021 and the start of March 2021, due to the COVID-19 pandemic, distance education arrangements were in effect.
 Physical face-to-face teaching resumed on 8 March under new preventative measures, such as compulsory face masks in areas where social distancing could not be enforced.
 Students were also offered campus COVID-19 tests and some testing equipment for home usage.